Article

 Results

-The study included 225 eligible patients.
+The study included 225 patients.
 Most of them (95%, 213 patients) participated in the 4-month follow-up and were included in the analysis of the association between persistence of SARS-CoV-2 and long COVID symptoms.
-Five (7%) patients with long COVID symptoms and 21 (15%) patients without long COVID symptoms received chemotherapy or immunotherapy.
-Before infection, 78% of patients with long COVID symptoms and 86% of individuals without long COVID symptoms, had received three doses of the COVID-19 vaccines.
+Five (7%) patients with long COVID and 21 (15%) patients without long COVID received chemotherapy or immunotherapy.

-Viral RNA was detected in 30% of solid tissue samples at one month, 27% of solid tissue samples at two months, and 11% of solid tissue samples at four months.
+At one month post-infection, SARS-CoV-2 RNA was detected in 30% of solid tissue samples, at two months in 27% of solid tissue samples, and at four months in 11% of solid tissue samples.
 Viral RNA was detected in 10 different types of solid tissues, including the liver, kidney, stomach, intestine, brain, blood vessels, lung, breast, skin, and thyroid.
-A decrease in the detection rate at 4 months after the infection indicates a slow but ultimately effective viral clearance mechanism within the human body.
-Immunohistochemistry, RNA in-situ hybridization, and immunofluorescence, used to validate the accuracy of ddPCR, showed consistency among these assays, and the highest sensitivity of ddPCR among these methods.
-Immunofluorescence identified the S protein in alveolar type I and type II epithelial cells and macrophages in lung samples.
+A decrease in the detection rate at 4 months post-infection indicates a slow but ultimately effective viral clearance mechanism within the human body.
+Immunohistochemistry, in situ hybridization, and immunofluorescence, used to validate the accuracy of ddPCR, showed consistency among these assays and the highest sensitivity of ddPCR among these methods.

 Conclusion

 In addition, viral nucleic acids were detected in a proportion of plasma samples, granulocytes, and PBMCs from immunocompromised patients two months after SARS-CoV-2 infection, but not in immunocompetent individuals.
-This research also demonstrated an association between long COVID symptoms at four months after infection and the persistence of residual SARS-CoV-2 RNA.

 Journal Reference